 Line susceptance in mhos/1000 ft

 Wind turbine models shall account for rotor mass, aerodynamic energy conversion, and pitch control.

+Explicit frequency protection relay models shall be provided for all IRRs where relays are set to trip the resource within the “no trip zone” of NERC Standard PRC-024 Attachment 1.

+Explicit voltage protection relay models shall be provided for all IRRs where relays are set to trip the resource within the “no trip zone” of NERC Standard PRC-024 Attachment 2.

 Updates to Existing Dynamics Data

-The requirements of section 3.2.1 apply to all updated models and data.
-Any change in generator dynamics data, associated generator data, or wind farm items listed in section 3.2.1 , or other types of equipment listed in this procedure, determined either through field testing or after changing relevant equipment or equipment settings shall be reported to ERCOT and the TSP to which they are connected, by the RE within 30 days.
-Model data shall be provided in the same form (such as PSS/E model data sheets) as required in section 3.2.1.
-Model parameter tuning updates may also be required to perform dynamic studies.
-Obsolete data should be deleted
+The RE shall submit dynamic model updates to ERCOT and the TSP to which they are connected within 30 days of any facility change and/or test result that necessitates a model update to accurately reflect dynamic performance.
+The data requirements specified in section 3.2.1 for new equipment also apply to all submitted model updates.
+Obsolete data should be deleted as appropriate.

-As per section 3.1.4., whenwupdated equipment modifications are provided, data for all other related models shall be updatedthe be updated with thesame MBASE.
-For example, replacement of an old excitation system with a new excitation system would require an RE to provide updated model data.
+When only one component of a generating unit is updated, it may be acceptable to submit an updated model only for that component.
+However, the RE shall still ensure that all models associated with that generating unit utilize the same MBASE per section 3.1.2.
+For example, replacement of an old excitation system with a new excitation system requires an RE to provide an updated exciter model.
+The RE shall ensure that the model parameters for the updated exciter model use the same MBASE as the generator and governor models.

 Data for Load Resource

-Load Resource models used for system frequency response shall be preparedusing a PSSE standard model.
-Data for the Load Resource model shall be documented in the Stability Book and .dyr files posted to the DWG data site.
+Load Resource underfrequency trip relay models shall be prepared annually by ERCOT using a PSSE standard model.
+Data for the Load Resource model shall be documented in the Stability Book.

-Dynamics Data for Equipment Owned by Transmission-Distribution Service Providers (TDSP)
+Dynamics Data for Equipment Owned by Transmission Service Providers (TSP)

 Under Frequency Firm Load Shedding Relay Data (UFLS)

 UFLS data shall be prepared annually in accordance with ERCOT and NERC standards.
-TDSPs are responsible for preparing the UFLS relay model records for their respective loads .
-The TDSP shall submit the UFLS relay data to ERCOT in the form of a PSS/E dyre file using an appropriate model.
+TSPs are responsible for preparing the UFLS relay model records for their respective loads .
+The TSP shall submit the UFLS relay data to ERCOT in the form of a PSS/E dyre file using an appropriate model.
 The models should contain the necessary information to properly represent the UFLS relay actions in a dynamic study, including:

-Owner and operator of the UFLS program.
+Location (bus number and/or load ID) of load to be interrupted.

-Size and location of customer load, or percent of connected load, to be interrupted.
+Fraction of load to be interrupted.

 Corresponding frequency set points.

-Overall scheme clearing times (includes all time delays, breaker clearing times, etc.).
+Overall scheme clearing times (including all time delays, breaker clearing times, etc.)

-Also, the TDSP should indicate any other schemes that are part of or impact the UFLS programs such as related generation protection, islanding schemes, automatic load restoration schemes, UVLS and Special Protection Systems.
+Also, the TSP should indicate any other schemes that are part of or impact the UFLS programs such as related generation protection, islanding schemes, automatic load restoration schemes, automatic capacitor/reactor switching, and Special Protection Systems.

 All UFLS data will be documented in the annual Stability Book.